bettdouglas/json_mode_for_gen_ai_business_apps/revealjs-starter/index.md

 ---
 ## 5. Limitations of LLMs
-- Not being able to run code.
+- Not being able to perform tasks e.g run code etc.
-- Not being able to get access to real-time data.
+- Not being able to get access to real-time/private data.
 - Not understanding what the user wants due to poorly typed prompts.
 <!-- Initial ChatGPT days -->
+---

+## 5. Limitations of LLMs
+- ~~Not being able to perform tasks e.g run code etc.~~
+- ~~Not being able to get access to real-time/private data.~~
+- ~~Not understanding what the user wants due to poorly typed prompts.~~
+- ~~No ability to remember the previous interactions~~

+> All these are fixed using the Chat Completions API
 ---

 ## 6. Overview of Chat Completions API